-City of Amarillo Community Development Department is a public housing agency in Amarillo, Texas that participates in the Section 8 Housing Choice Voucher (HCV) program.
+City of Amarillo Community Development Department is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

-City of Amarillo Community Development Department serves Amarillo.
+City of Amarillo Community Development Department offers Section 8 Housing rental assistance in Amarillo.

-As of the most recent VMS report, City of Amarillo Community Development Department manages 1,095 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, City of Amarillo Community Development Department manages 1,211 active Housing Choice Vouchers.

 |Standard||Homeownership||Family Unification||Tenant Protection||Ported Out||VASH||Non-Elderly Disabled|